tellor-io/TellorDocs/integration/introduction.md

     function isInDispute(uint256 _requestId, uint256 _timestamp) public view returns(bool);

     /**
-    * @dev Counts the number of values that have been submited for the request
+    * @dev Counts the number of values that have been submitted for the request
     * @param _requestId the requestId to look up
     * @return uint count of the number of values received for the requestId */